Point Lookout: a free weekly publication of Chaco Canyon Consulting

 • "Yeah, well we can find just as many experts who will say otherwise."

 • "I don't believe them because they're always saying what they think will advance their own interests."
-[Note 1]
+This is an example of the extrinsic incentives bias.

 Illusory superiority